What is Interview Bias and How to Avoid It | Thomas.co

 Stereotype bias

-This is a generalised belief about a group of people where the interviewer has a clouded judgement of the candidate based on their social category and not the skills or competencies of the interviewee.
+This is a generalized belief about a group of people where the interviewer has a clouded judgment of the candidate based on their social category and not the skills or competencies of the interviewee.
 It could be that the position requires longer working hours than normal and if there are childcare commitments, a female candidate may be excluded before the interview stage.
 Other examples of stereotype bias include:

 • Elderly people